shuji-oh/samltools/README.md

 # samltools
 A playground to learn SAML.
 The source contains a simple Service Provider and an Identity Provider.
-As of now, Service Provider is tested with Auth0 and Okta.
-IDP is tested with Auth0.
+Service Provider is tested with Auth0, Okta, and IAM Identity Center SAML app.
+IDP is tested with IAM Identity Center.

 # How to setup a service provider locally?
 - Clone the repo